-Women of in a rural village in Nepal. ©FAO/Kenichi Shono Involving women in forest-related decision-making at the community level has had positive effects on forest management, including by controlling illegal activities and reducing conflicts.
+Women in a rural village in Nepal. ©FAO/Kenichi Shono Involving women in forest-related decision-making at the community level has had positive effects on forest management, including by controlling illegal activities and reducing conflicts.
 The essence of conducting gender mainstreaming is to ensure that the different knowledge, skills and activities of both men and women of indigenous peoples, local communities and other marginalized groups whose livelihoods depend on forest resources are taken into account in forest decision-making processes.

-The promotion of gender equality and women’s and girls’ empowerment, respecting their rights, and access to forest and land tenure, agriculture and forestry support services, capacity building, and fostering women’s equal participation in decision making is essential to achieving food security and nutrition and should be mainstreamed across all policy recommendations.
+The promotion of gender equality and women’s and girls’ empowerment, respecting their rights, and access to forest and land tenure, agriculture and forestry support services, capacity building, and fostering women’s equal participation in decision-making is essential to achieving food security and nutrition and should be mainstreamed across all policy recommendations.

 Children and youth

 Children and youth are an important stakeholder group in SFM because they are the future decision-makers, forest owners and managers.
 Helping children connect with nature creates future generations conscious of the benefits of trees and forests and the need to manage them sustainably.
 For some children, forests are a direct source of food, wood and shelter, and part of their everyday lives.
 Other children can discover forests in classrooms and forest schools, by spending guided time in forests and urban parks, or by learning about trees growing in cities and gardens.
 By investing in forestry education at all levels, countries can help ensure there are scientists, policy makers, foresters and local communities working to halt deforestation and restore degraded landscapes.
-To support and promote forest education, FAO has published the Youth Guide to Forests in 2014, followed by the release of Discovering forests learning and teaching guides in 2019.
+To support and promote forest education, FAO published the Youth Guide to Forests in 2014, followed by the release of Discovering Forests learning and teaching guides in 2019.

 FAO has recently launched two new forestry education initiatives aimed at raising awareness among children and young people on the sustainable use and conservation of forests.
 The two projects will address major challenges in forestry education and will help increase understanding of forests among the general public.

-One of the projects aims to increase forest literacy among children aged 9-12 in Tanzania and the Philippines.
-The three-year-project will develop forest education modules based on an interactive, experiential, forest-based learning approach, and will then make these materials available for further adaptation and use around the world via a dedicated website.
+One of the projects aims to increase forest literacy among children aged 9–12 in Tanzania and the Philippines.
+The three-year project will develop forest education modules based on an interactive, experiential, forest-based learning approach, and will then make these materials available for further adaptation and use around the world via a dedicated website.

-The second project, jointly implemented by the International Tropical Timber Organization (ITTO) and the International Union of Forest Research Organization (IUFRO), has the aim to conduct, together with other partners within the Collaborative Partnership on Forests and beyond, an inventory of forest education to review the state of forest education across six regions.
+The second project, jointly implemented by the International Tropical Timber Organization (ITTO) and the International Union of Forest Research Organization (IUFRO), has the aim of conducting, together with other partners within the Collaborative Partnership on Forests and beyond, an inventory of forest education to review the state of forest education across six regions.
 Specifically, the project aims to identify forestry education challenges and gaps globally, and develop recommendations to address these.